chrisgrieser/nvim-rip-substitute/README.md

 		abort = "q",
 	},
 	regexOptions = {
-		-- enables lookarounds and backreferences, but slower performance pcre2 = true,
+		-- pcre2 enables lookarounds and backreferences, but performs slower. pcre2 = true,
 		-- By default, rg treats `$1a` as the named capture group "1a".
-When set -- to `true`, and `$1a` is automatically changed to `${1}a` to ensure the -- capture group is correctly determined.
-Disable this setting, if you -- plan an using named capture groups. autoBraceSimpleCaptureGroups = true,
+When set -- to `true`, `$1a` is automatically changed to `${1}a` to ensure the -- capture group is correctly determined.
+Disable this setting if you -- plan an using named capture groups. autoBraceSimpleCaptureGroups = true,
 	},